peno64/service.subtitles.localsubtitle/README.md

 And there is always a Browse option.
 If above location is set then the browse starts in this folder.
 Else at top level.

 # Installation in kodi:
-See https://peno64.github.io/ and install script.RealDebrid.vpn*.zip
+See https://peno64.github.io/ and install service.subtitles.localsubtitle*.zip